Skip to content

 4. Episodic Buffer acts as a stage and storage device that shares information with the long-term memory, the visual-spatial sketchpad, and the phonological loop.

-5. Long-Term Memory is responsible for the storage of memories for an extended time.
+5. Long-term Memory is responsible for the storage of memories for an extended time.

 Why Should Working Memory Be Tested?